belgort-clark/ctec-280-weekly-status-updates/spring-2019-week-8.md

 - Once all of the images were captured, they began running the Python code provided to generate the machine learning model.
 - The model building will take 5-12 hours depending on the students computer.
 - Week 9 will be dedicated to connecting the Cozmo robot with the image recognition machine learning code that was developed during Week 8.
 - Students will then program the Cozmo to cruise around and look for the figurine of their choice.
-The army man or the dinasour.
+The army man or the dinosaur.
 Once it's identified it will then be programmed to accelerate towards it and knock it over.